MaxwellGengYF/Unity-MPipeline-Framework/readme.md

 For now you will be able to choose a path in PipelineCamera.cs, then you have to add an array of PipelineEvent into the global dictionary:

 ![addnewevents](demo/addnewevents.png)

+### Job system support:

+We want to use job system to do some calculations, which could gain performance benefits from multi-threading, to use job system, you can do the job schedule by overriding the PreRenderFrame method in PipelineEvent.cs, and a JobHandle.ScheduleBatchedJobs() will be called after all of the PreRenderFrame methods being finished and before any FrameUpdate methods being start.
+According to Unity's official tutorial, we should call ScheduleBatchedJobs as less as we can, so the scheduled jobs should be batched together.